GRAINS-Wheat hits 14-year highs as Russia-Ukraine conflict curbs supply | Headlines

 GRAINS-Wheat hits 14-year highs as Russia-Ukraine conflict curbs supply

-The wheat market rose over 40% last week, its biggest weekly rise on record, and on Monday hit its highest since March 2008 at $12.60-1/4 a bushel.
+Chicago wheat futures rose over 7% on Monday, rising limit up to 14-year highs on concern global supplies will be disrupted until the Russia-Ukraine conflict is resolved.
+Already, Hungary has banned all grain exports with immediate effect because of the price increases.
+Big importer Algeria on Sunday issued a tender to buy wheat.

-Chicago wheat futures rose by more than 6% on Monday to 14-year highs on concern global supplies will be disrupted until the Russia-Ukraine conflict is resolved.
-Russia and Ukraine together account for about 29% of global wheat exports, as well as 19% of corn exports.
+Chicago wheat futures rose over 7% on Monday, rising limit up to 14-year highs on concern global supplies will be disrupted until the Russia-Ukraine conflict is resolved.
+Russia and Ukraine together account for about 29% of global wheat exports and 19% of corn exports.

 Since Russia launched the campaign it calls a "special military operation" on Feb.
 24, commodity markets have surged.
-The wheat market rose over 40% last week, its biggest weekly rise on record, and on Monday hit its highest since March 2008 at $12.60-1/4 a bushel.
-Chicago Board of Trade's most active wheat rose 6.6% to $12.53-1/4 a bushel at 0927 GMT.
+Wheat markets rose over 40% last week, the biggest weekly rise on record.
+Chicago Board of Trade most-active wheat rose 7.2%, up by the daily limit of 85 cents, to $12.60-1/4 a bushel at 1138 GMT, its highest since March 2008.

-Corn on Monday rose 2.7% to $7.75-1/4 a bushel, soybeans rose 2.1% to $16.95-1/2 a bushel.
+Corn rose 2.7% to $7.75-1/4 a bushel, soybeans rose 2.05% to $16.94 a bushel.
 Corn and soybeans are around their highest since September 2012.
-"Until the fighting in Ukraine ends, it cannot be expected that wheat and corn exports from Ukraine and Russia will resume," one European trader said on condition of anonymity.
+"Until the fighting in Ukraine ends, it cannot be expected that wheat and corn exports from Ukraine and Russia will resume," one European trader said.

 Bulgaria's government said it will expand wheat reserves, while producers fear an export ban.
 Already, Hungary has banned all grain exports with immediate effect because of the price increases.

-Major wheat importer Algeria on Sunday issued an international tender to buy milling wheat.
+Big importer Algeria on Sunday issued a tender to buy wheat.
+Wheat purchase tenders were also issued on Monday by Taiwan and Tunisia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)